ted-xie/FinancialModels_AmazonF1/README.md

   make TARGETS=hw DEVICES=$AWS_PLATFORM all
   ```
 compiles the code and generates the F1-targeted bitstream for the European option of the Black-Scholes model.

+Further informations about the optimizations used in this implementation can be found in the paper [High Performance and Low Power Monte Carlo Methods to Option Pricing Models via High Level Design and Synthesis](http://ieeexplore.ieee.org/abstract/document/7920245/).

 [option]: https://en.wikipedia.org/wiki/Option_style
 [exotic options]: https://en.wikipedia.org/wiki/Exotic_option